Last updated on May 6th, 2022 at 05:19 am

 The Ventral Air Spin draws inspiration from POC’s other best-selling helmets like the Ventral and Octat.
 But this has a better aerodynamic design and ventilation which makes it ideal for cross-country races.

-It has a fully-wrapped unibody shell, a SPIN rotational impact system, and an EPS foam liner.
+It has a fully-wrapped unibody shell, a SPIN rotational impact system, and an EPS dual density foam liner.
 This helmet features a whopping 15 ventilation ports that combine with its internal air channels.
 It even has a dial adjustment system at its rear.

 - It is an aerodynamic helmet that lessens drag and makes you go faster.